klepas/fuckyouimaplatypus-site/index.md

 : Pick locks, push pins, pop handcuffs, also don't get in trouble : Hosted by topy and klepas

-Making Sh*t up with gdb
-: Want to get those sweet, sweet reversing and exploitation flags in CTFs?
-: Have your IDA Pro ready, but not sure where to stick it?
-: Can't be bothered trawling through tons of disassembly and just want to know where to put your breakpoint?
-: Hosted by lin_s

 Fireball Talks
 : Open mic 5 min lightning rants
 : Shot required for every additional minute required

 ... and much **much** more (SDR, iOS / Android exploitation, Linux, hardware, lessons learned from CTFs etc)

-Sunset Launch Pre-party
-: Some hipster bar

 After-Party
 : Some dingy bar

-Sunrise After-After-Party
-: Some penthouse, which all are welcome to crash at

-The-Morning-After-Brekky-BBQ
-: Some hipster brekky bar

 This first year is by us, for us: if you're a platypus and there's no more tickets (or if you're broke as shit, spent your last $4.50 on ramen but want to come anyway), ping lin_s / snail and we'll sort you out :)